FranciscoAT/saltyboy/README.md

 The Chrome Extension is now installed and working.
 Simply navigate to https://saltybet.com and login and it will begin betting for you.

 If you want to update the Bot.
 Just update the code on disk and click the "Update" button on the `chrome://extensions` page.
+Reminder you'll also have to reload the SaltyBet webpage if you had it open when reloading.

 ### Considerations